request/request/README.md

 User-Agent: whatever user agent you specify
 ```

-and then the proxy server make a TCP connection to `endpoint-server`
+and then the proxy server makes a TCP connection to `endpoint-server`
 on port `80`, and return a response that looks like:

 ```